 Is a national initiative for digital ideas and projects that contribute to the realisation of the Kindgom’s digital transformation and aiding in its becoming one of the leading digital innovation hubs globally.
 The initiative aims to encourage Saudi society to innovate digital solutions to challenges facing society across different sectors, and turn them into profitable businesses.

 Sharikna Al Qarar

-An electronic portal provided by the Ministry of Commerce and Investment, allowing citizens to contribute directly to decision-making, through suggesting their ideas as well as voting and commenting on ones already submitted.
+An electronic portal provided by the Ministry of Commerce, allowing citizens to contribute directly to decision-making, through suggesting their ideas as well as voting and commenting on ones already submitted.